 The only takeaway from the schema therapy was that I had schemas that were contradictory to each other, that was it.

-It wasn’t all the therapists’ fault, I had terrible time management skills at the time because of the difficulties I had with leaving my place.
+It wasn’t all the therapists’ fault, I had terrible time management skills at the time because of the difficulties I had with leaving my home.
 I couldn’t leave my place unless I left it last minute.
-This would give me the extra push I needed to leave my place, due to the onslaught of intrusive thoughts caused by my anxiety disorders (for more information on that, see my previous post).
+This would give me the extra push I needed to go outside due to the onslaught of intrusive thoughts caused by my anxiety disorders (for more information on that, see my previous article by clicking here).

 However, the more I think about my time in this therapy, over the years, the more I realise we didn’t actually achieve a single thing with my mental health.
-Every single improvement that I’ve made with my mental health has been done through self-therapy.
+Every single improvement that I’ve made with my mental health has been done through self-therapy, using methods link graded exposure.

 The point of this post is that Mental Health Trust’s need to be flexible in the help they offer.
 Clients are individuals, where their conditions will manifest differently and will present with multiple problems that need to be factored in.
 Furthermore, events in their personal lives will change the treatment and care they’ll need, and the Trust’s should be willing, and able to, adapt to these changes.